pygame/pygame/docs/reST/tut/MoveIt.rst

 from   one image onto another.

 This is the first thing to understand.
 When you blit an image onto the screen, you are simply changing the color of the pixels on the screen.
-Pixels  aren't  added or moved, we just change the colors of the pixels aready on  the screen.
+Pixels aren't added or moved, we just change the colors of the pixels already on the screen.
 These images you blit to the screen are also Surfaces in pygame, but they are in no way connected to the display Surface.
 When they are blitted  to the screen they are copied into the display, but you still have a unique  copy of the original.

 With this brief description.
 Perhaps you can already understand what is needed to "move" an image.
 We don't actually move anything at all.
 We simply blit the image in a new position.
 But before we draw the image in the new position, we'll need to "erase" the old one.
 Otherwise the image will be visible in two places on the screen.
 By rapidly erasing the image and redrawing it in a new place, we achieve the "illusion" of movement.

 Through the rest of this tutorial we will break this process down into simpler steps.
 Even explaining the best ways to have multiple images moving around the screen.
 You probably already have questions.
 Like, how do we "erase" the image before drawing it in a new position?
 Perhaps you're still totally lost?
 Well hopefully the rest of this tutorial can straighten things out for you.